arosien/scalaz-base-talk-201208/slides.md

 # Validation

+TODO: JUST A LIST OF TOPICS, WILL BE DELETED

  * better names: Failure/Success vs. Left/Right
  * monadic without the need for left/right projection, defaults to right
  * accumulates errors via Semigroup append |+|